AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Partly Town Of Salem

 The Disguiser can disguise other players.
-At the beginning of each, they can choose someone to measure.
+At the beginning of each round, they can choose someone to measure.
 They can then disguise the next nearest person into the measured person for a limited amount of time after a short delay.

 **Game Options**